ensley-nexant/tableau-collapsing-menu/README.md

 1. Create a new dashboard and drag a `Horizontal` object onto it.
 2. In the Layout tab, under Item Hierarchy, ensure the horizonal object is at the top of the hierarchy, deleting the Tiled object if necessary.
 The horizontal object should be floating.
 3. Set the width of the horizontal object.
 The width should be the desired width of the dashboard plus two times the desired width of the sidebar.
 For example, if the dashboard size is set to Generic Desktop (1366 x 768), and you want your sidebar to be 300 pixels wide, the width of the horizontal object should be 1966 pixels.
+Later, the x position will be set to -300 pixels, but don't do this yet -- it's hard to get everything positioned correctly when things are off the screen, so save that step for the end.
+4. Drag a `Vertical` object onto the dashboard and fix the width to the visible width of your dashboard (1,366 pixels in the example from step 3).
+This is where the content of your dashboard will be placed (rename this object "Content" if you'd like).
+5. To the left of the content container, drag another `Vertical` object onto the dashboard.
+This will become the sidebar (rename this object "Sidebar).
+Fix the width of this object to the desired width of your sidebar.
+I recommend giving this object a shaded background and/or a border so it stands out from the content.
+6. To the left of the sidebar, drag the `Blank` sheet onto the dashboard and make it fill the entire view (with the sheet selected, click the down arrow and choose "Fit" and then "Entire View").

+(hierarchy screenshot here)

+The next steps involve placement of the show/hide "buttons".
+Laying out dashboards properly is a very fussy process, but see the screenshot below for what the hierarchy should look like after these steps are completed.

+7. Drag a `Horizontal` object into the content container and another one into the sidebar container.
+Drag `Blank` objects (not the sheet named `Blank`) beneath them as placeholders.
+8. Inside the horizontal object in the sidebar, place the `Hide` sheet and then another blank object side by side.
+Hide the title of the `Hide` sheet and allow it to fill the entire view.
+9. Inside the horizontal object in the content container, repeat the previous step with the `Show` sheet instead of the `Hide` sheet.

+At this point the dashboard should look like this:

+(progress screenshot here)

+## Step 4: The show/hide action

+1. With the `Blank` sheet selected, go to the "Worksheet" menu and choose "Actions...".
+2. Click "Add Action" and choose "Filter".
+3. Give the action a name such as "show-hide".
+In the source sheets section, choose the dashboard (here "Dashboard 1") from the dropdown, and make sure only "Hide" and "Show" are checked.
+Run the action on select.
+In the target sheets section, again choose the dashboard from the dropdown, and check only "Blank".
+Select "leave the filter" for the behavior when clearing the selection.
+Finally, click OK.
+4. Back on the dashboard, try clicking on the `X` in the sidebar.
+The blank sheet on the left should disappear.
+Click the `+` and it should come back.

+If the buttons are working, select the topmost horizontal container and set the x position to negative the width of your sidebar.
+This will slide everything over so that the blank sheet is invisible.
+Now click the `X` again and the sidebar will disappear.

+## Step 5: Create your dashboard

+Finally, everything is set up.
+Fill the content container with your visualizations just as you would with any dashboard, and fill the sidebar with instructions, filters, logos, or whatever you want.